-If you want to rank higher up on Google in 2020, the biggest thing you can do is give more value away to your prospects.
+If you want to rank higher up on Google, the biggest thing you can do is give more value away to your prospects.

 There’s a lot of noise on the internet today, and as Google’s algorithms become smarter, it’ll better understand what content is rubbish and what actually provides value to users.